aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 sudo update-alternatives --set c++ /usr/bin/clang++
 ```
 - Downloaded Google Chrome from [here](https://www.google.com/chrome/browser/desktop/index.html), and installed it via `sudo dpkg -i google-chrome-stable_current_i386.deb`
-    - That installation did not work perfectly (which was expected), and to fix an installation such as this you run `sudo apt-get -f install`
+    - If that installation does not work perfectly, run `sudo apt-get -f install`
     - Then the .deb file was removed
+- Downloaded the NoMachine client from [nomachine.com](https://www.nomachine.com/), and installed it via `sudo dpkg -i nomachine_6.2.4_1_amd64.deb` (and then removed the .deb file)
+- KDE customization
+	- Removed Discover, Kontact, and KSysGuard from Favoriteskonso
-- Added konsole, emacs, and google chrome icons to favorites (from the K (start) menu, right-click and select 'add to favorites'), and the task bar (from the favorites menu, right-click and select 'add to panel'; this may require right-clicking on the panel and selecting panel options -> panel settings prior to moving the icons)
+    - Added konsole, emacs, firefox, and google chrome icons to favorites (from the K (start) menu, right-click and select 'add to favorites'), and the task bar (from the favorites menu, right-click and select 'add to panel'; this may require right-clicking on the panel and selecting panel options -> panel settings prior to moving the icons)
+    - Changed the auto-lock feature: K-menu -> Computer -> System Settings -> Desktop Behavior -> Screen Locking, uncheck the "lock screen automatically..." button, and click Apply.
+    - Plasmashell, which is part of the graphical window system, was crashing repeatedly.
+The reason seems to be tooltip previews of application windows, so these should be disabled: right click taskbar -> Task Manager Settings -> General -> Uncheck "show tooltips"
+- GNOME customization
+    - Removed RhythmBox, Ubuntu Software, and Amazon from the favorites bar on the left-hand side
+    - Added Terminal, Emacs, and Chrome to the favorites on the left-hand side
+	- Disabled the screen saver lock, as detailed in the first answer [here](https://stackoverflow.com/questions/28281077/how-do-i-disable-the-gnome-desktop-screen-lock)
+	- NoMachine load upon startup was disabled (via the icon in the upper-right in GNOME)
 - Browser customization
-    - Set both Chrome's home page to Collab
+    - Set the home pages for both Chrome and Firefox to online course repo site (http://uva-cs.github.io/pdr) and to Collab
-    - Added the http://markfloryan.github.io/pdr/uva/index.html page as the second tab loaded up by Chrome
     - Chrome is set as the default browser
 - I loaded up emacs from the command line, and then told it to disable showing the startup messages (this could also be accomplished by following the guidelines [here](http://xenon.stanford.edu/~manku/dotemacs.html)).
 - Added a few aliases were added (the last 4 lines of .bashrc) to help prevent people from accidentally removing files (adding -i for rm, mv, and cp; and aliasing xemacs to emacs).
 This was done both in /home/student/.bashrc and /etc/skel/.bashrc.